ltrujello/ltrujello.github.io/content/index.md

 I like math, Linux things, and programming (Python, C, some C++).
 Here is some stuff you can look at.

-* [TikzPy](/cs/tikzpy/), a Python package I wrote for generating TikZ code (a LaTeX thing) programmatically, which I did because TikZ is powerful graphics library but it's extremely tedious to use.
+* [TikzPy](/cs/tikzpy/), a Python package I wrote for generating TikZ code (a LaTeX thing) programmatically, which I did because TikZ is a powerful graphics library but it's extremely tedious to use.

 * [An Introductory text on Category Theory](/static/cat_theory.pdf).
 This is a 400 page math textbook I wrote during my undergrad since it tied together a lot of math things I was learning at the time (algebra, topology, geometry).